davidhowland/verbose-octo-fiesta/_towns/bar-harbor-me/duck-brook-road/witch-hole-paradise-hill-loop.md

 elevation-gain: 245
 segments:
 ---
 The carriage roads of Acadia National Park are a paradise for running.
 Soft and even footing and miles of car-free running make this one of the best places I have ever run.
-This loop starts at the beautiful Duck Brook Bridge and covers 4.20 miles around Witch Hold Pond and up and around Paradise Hill.
-Beautiful views, perhaps some wildlife if you start early enough in the day, and some grinding hills at a approachable great - what more could you want?
+This loop starts at the beautiful Duck Brook Bridge and covers 4.20 miles around Witch Hole Pond and up and around Paradise Hill.
+Beautiful views, perhaps some wildlife if you start early enough in the day, and some grinding hills at an approachable grade - what more could you want?